 - A flexible schedule for those who want to spend more time with their families or focus on a hobby or other interest

-Myth 1: Temp work is low-level work
+Myth 1: Temporary work is low-level

-Myth 2: Temp work will hurt my prospects of getting hired on a full-time basis
+Myth 2: Temp work will hurt my prospects of getting hired

 Myth 3: Temporary work is short term, sporadic and low paying